demianblogan/Game_1-Console_Snake/README.md

 Escape      -> Go to the main menu<br />

 ## **How to play?**<br />
 When you start the game, you'll see two start logos (my "company" logo and the game logo).
-You can pass them by clicking any key.
+You can skip them by clicking any key.
 Then you'll see the main menu.
 The game has two modes: classic and company.
 Classic - you play until you hit your part, and you can go through the walls.
 The company has 5 levels, and to pass every one of them, you need to collect 10 apples.
 You can't go through the walls so be aware!

 ## **How to create and build this project in Visual Studio?**<br />
 NOTE: I need to have installed Visual Studio 2022, which supports C++17 standard.
 Google how to do it.<br />